 Menopause and UTIs

-There are a number of reasons why recurrent UTIs become a problem after menopause.
+There are several reasons why recurrent UTIs become a problem after menopause.
 First of all, after menopause, your estrogen levels decline.
-This lack of estrogen may change vaginal pH which increases the risk of UTIs.
+This lack of estrogen may change vaginal pH, which increases the risk of UTIs.

 If you have a UTI, always follow the treatment advice of your healthcare professional.
 And remember, the only way to get rid of a current UTI is to take antibiotics.
 However, if you are postmenopausal and experiencing chronic UTIs, consider the following strategies for recurrent UTI prevention.